-It was more than ten years ago that there was a rapid increase in some IT-related entrepreneurs suddenly becoming billionaires and immigrating to Singapore.
+About ten years ago there was a rapid increase in some IT-related entrepreneurs suddenly becoming billionaires and immigrating to Singapore.

 The reason why is called 'The five-year Rule': they noticed that the tax was imposed only on Japanese assets if both the deceased person and the heir are non-residents of Japan for over five years.
 They moved and were able to transfer their overseas assets to the next generation with almost no inheritance tax burden.
 (Recently, the period has been changed to 10 years.)

 For example, assuming that a Canadian has lived in Japan for more than 10 years and his/her parents unfortunately pass away.
 Even if the parents never visited Japan and have their assets in Canada, those assets will be subject to Japanese inheritance tax.
 Canada has no inheritance tax obligation so it becomes a burden and inconvenience for long-term foreign residents.
 The Japanese inheritance tax has a limitation set to three generations.